Yanzi01/ColorMotion_Recorder/README.md

 - **Automatic playback**
   - After recording, the silhouette animation replays automatically

-- **Button fallback**
+- **Button fallback for accessibility**
   - A visible **Start Recording** button is always available
+  - Ensures accessibility by allowing others to help start the interaction if the user is unable to perform the wave left & right to start
-  - Ensures accessibility if gesture detection fails
+  - And act as a backup if motion detection fails to start

 ---